bramley/phplist-plugin-ckeditor/README.md

 ## Version history ##

     version     Description
-    2013-09-01  Removed setting for upload files, now UPLOADIMAGES_DIR must be specified 2013-04-27  Fix for GitHub issue 2
+    2013-09-13  Moved settings into their own CKEditor category 2013-09-01  Removed setting for upload files, now UPLOADIMAGES_DIR must be specified 2013-04-27  Fix for GitHub issue 2
     2013-04-22  Fixes for GitHub issues 1 and 3